2ndQuadrant/pglogical/README.md

 ### Triggers

-No triggers are fired when applying changes on the subscriber.

-Firing of `ENABLE REPLICA` and `ENABLE ALWAYS` triggers may be added by a later version.
+Apply process and the initial COPY process both run with `session_replication_role` set to `replica` which means that `ENABLE REPLICA` and `ENABLE ALWAYS` triggers will be fired.

 ### PostgreSQL Version differences